liubaicai/vue3-shell/README.md

 ## What is this ?

-vue-shell is a component vuejs to provides an easy way to create a terminal on your application and then add your own philosophy by adding all the commands you want with their rendering in the output.
+vue3-shell is a component vuejs to provides an easy way to create a terminal on your application and then add your own philosophy by adding all the commands you want with their rendering in the output.

 - Navigate the history with **key-up** | **key-down**